JakubTabor/Data_augmentation_imbalance_data/README.md

 * I prepare them using **(Pathlib and cv2)**, then convert them into dictionary and set labels
 * Then i create function which return me two lists of **(resized and converted into numpy array)**
 * Next i create (train and test sets) and scale them in range 0 to 1

+# I build first model to measure accuracy and compare it later with (augmented model)